Strippit Bubble Memory Fixes Strippit_Bubble_Memory_Fixes

 1 --- Most Used FC1000/3 Machines are Installed Incorrectly!

-On Both the Control & Servo Cabinets,
+On Both Control & Servo Cabinets,

 --- Each Cabinet is Jacked-Up Slightly using its 4 Leveling-Feet.